 Continue to meet our corporate responsibility and accountability under the law for activities undertaken by the USACE, which may impact human and natural environments.
-The NEPA process (Chapters 2, 3, and 7 of the Main Report) and environmental documentation (addressed in Chapter 6 of the Main Report and Appendix E-Q) will include a comprehensive array of environmental statutes being addressed for T&E species, EFH, marine species, coastal consistency, water quality, environmental justice and many others.
+The NEPA process (Chapters 2, 3, and 7 of the Main Report and Appendix E-Q) will include a comprehensive array of environmental statutes being addressed for T&E species, EFH, marine species, coastal consistency, water quality, environmental justice and many others.
 This includes a thorough accounting of acts, statutes and executive orders that will be ruled out, such as prime and unique farmlands and soils, in addition to those directly relevant to the project setting and potential impacts (such as the Marine Mammal Protection Act).
-The Fish and

-Wildlife Act coordination has commenced, and informal consultation for Essential Fish Habitat initiated.
+The Fish and Wildlife Act coordination has commenced, and informal consultation for Essential Fish Habitat initiated.
 A Draft Biological Assessment is being prepared.
 Section 404(b)(1) compliance checklists and Section 401 State Water Quality Certification forms will be initiated and continued through the detailed DMMP planning process after the TSP is approved.